material-components/material-components-web/packages/mdc-select/README.md

 `mdc-select-focused-label-color($color, $opacity: 0.87)` | Customizes the label color of the select when focused.
 Changing opacity for the label when floating is optional.
 `mdc-select-bottom-line-color($color)` | Customizes the color of the default bottom line of the select.
 `mdc-select-focused-bottom-line-color($color)` | Customizes the color of the bottom line of the select when focused.
+`mdc-select-hover-bottom-line-color($color)` | Customizes the color of the bottom line when select is hovered.

 > NOTE: To further customize label color please see the [floating label readme](./../mdc-floating-label/README.md).